 Q: At RunSedona, are earphones allowed?

 A: USA Track and Field has removed its prohibition on earphones as a sanction requirement – so that’s a guideline for us.
-But please remember that is it absolutely critical that you be able to hear all motor vehicle and voice sounds above your music since all of our roads are open to traffic – vehicles, cyclists, pedestrians – during the race.
+But please remember that is it absolutely critical that you be able to hear all motor vehicle and voice sounds above your music since our roads are open to traffic – vehicles, cyclists, pedestrians – during the race.

 Q: How many aid stations are on the course?

 A: There are 5 aid stations.
 Aid stations are located approximately every two miles on the RunSedona Course.
 Aid Stations include Water, Gatorade (variety of flavors), Clif Shots (flavor TBA), Bananas, and First Aid supplies.
 Final aid station locations, and type of hydration that may be available will be announced on or before January 1, 2021.
 Current COVID related restrictions impact what can be offered on-course.
 Be prepared – BRING YOUR OWN HYDRATION for RACE DAY.